 The STA affiliated with the MLD may indicate the link(s) that are requested for setting up TWT agreement(s) in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.

 If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested on behalf of the STA affiliated with the same MLD and that is operating on the indicated link.
 The Target Wake Time field of the TWT element shall be in reference to the TSF time of the link indicated by the TWT element.

+If multiple links are indicated in the Link ID Bitmap subfield of the TWT element, then multiple TWT agreements are requested to be setup; one TWT agreement for each of the STAs affiliated with the same MLD and that are operating on the indicated links.

+The same TWT parameters are requested for all the links except for the target wake time.
+The target wake time of each of the links is obtained from the Target Wake Time field of the TWT element and shall be in reference to the TSF time of each of the links indicated by the TWT element, respectively.

 A STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that may indicate the link(s) in the Link ID Bitmap field of a TWT element.
 The link(s), if present, in the TWT element in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.